Coping with loss

 - Get support.
 Talk about your loss, your memories, and your experience of the life and death of your loved one.
 Don’t think you are protecting your family and friends by not expressing your sadness.
 Ask others for what you need.
 Find and talk to others who have lost a loved one.

 - Try to maintain your normal lifestyle.
 Don’t make any major life changes (for example, moving, changing jobs, changing important relationships) during the first year of bereavement.
 This will let you keep your roots and some sense of security.

 - Take care of yourself.
 Eat well and exercise.
 Physical activity is a good way to release tension.
 Allow yourself physical pleasures that help you renew yourself, like hot baths, naps, and favorite foods.

 - Avoid drinking too much alcohol or using other drugs.
 This can harm your body as well as dull your emotions.
 It’s also likely to slow your recovery and may cause new problems.

 - Forgive yourself for all the things you did or didn’t say or do.
 Compassion and forgiveness for yourself and others is important in healing.

 - Give yourself a break from grief.
-You must work through grief, but you don’t need to focus on it all the time.
+You must work through it, but you don’t need to focus on grief all the time.
 Find distractions like going to a movie, dinner, or a ball game; reading a good book; listening to music; or getting a massage or manicure.